 Diane’s Flower Seeds.
 Diane Linsley offers open-pollinated, heirloom perennial, annual, and vegetable seeds.
 Seeds have been tested for germination.
-Her columbine collection is extraordinary; I winter-sowed several varieties last year, including the stunning, blue ‘Alpine.’
+Her columbine collection is extraordinary; I winter-sowed several varieties one year, including the stunning, blue ‘Alpine.’

 Summerhill Seeds.
 I already mentioned Summerhill’s petunias, but their hollyhocks are equally impressive.
 You can buy them in mixed or individual hues.
 I had to restrain myself with these, for I wanted them all.
 I settled for ‘Apple Blossom,’ a 7-foot variety with fully double, soft-pink blossoms.

 Johnny’s Selected Seeds.
 You can have a field day on this site, too, whether you are looking for flowers or vegetables.
 Last year, I couldn’t resist Johnny’s lime-green variety of Love Lies Bleeding, nor his extra early, ‘Premium’ peas.